 - Book flights and arrange any additional travel insurance required

-- Register on Smartraveller and subscribe to the travel advice for your destination
+- Subscribe to SmartTraveller to receive travel advice for your destination.

 - Arrange for immunisations, medications and request copies of any medical records from your doctor (if applicable)